Digital Contact Center

 VoC analytics programs should be used to drive decisions across departments.
 Businesses should monitor performance over time and track progress against key metrics.
 As the VoC program evolves and matures, companies must deliver projections and seek new ways to provide value across the company.
 This is an area where more focus is required to ensure continued investment and support from leadership teams.
 VoC programs take time and entire organizations must demonstrate patience and commitment to the VoC process and vision.

-For organizations, the Voice of the Customer is vast.
+As you can see, Voice of the Customer analytics can be complex.
 There are many questions to ask, requirements to identify, and strategies to curate all the data.
 Once all the data is collected, it is time-consuming to collate and analyze the data to see what your customer is trying to say.

 Data enrichment means enhancing a data set with additional data obtained from other sources.
 With contextual classification, the insights provided are context-specific to the business.
 For example, CX analytics can go beyond classification by industry vertical.
 The unifying solutions can now customize the classification for a business and include product names, regional differences, customer slang, and abbreviations for products and services.
 This adds color to these models and makes them more actionable.